1. Repairing Recent Hail and Storm Damage

 • Only A-frame or sandwich board style portable signs are allowed.

-• Portable signs are not allowed is most residential neighborhoods.
+• Portable signs are not allowed in most residential neighborhoods.

 • Portable signs may only be displayed during open business hours.

-• If you have a sidewalk cafe up to 2 signs can be displayed instead of a portable sign.
+• If you have a sidewalk cafe up to 2 signs can be displayed on your cafe fence instead of a portable sign on the ground.
 These signs can't exceed 2' x 3'.

 Resources